d0rc/sqlex/README.md

 SQL.init_pool [size: 100, host: 'db.local', db: 'mydb']
 SQL.run "select * from table where id in ? and status = ?", [[1,2,3], "o'k"]
 ```

+Now supporting transactions, in sense that if there an error transaction will rollback.